Our Location

 Hypnotic practices have existed for centuries in many cultures worldwide, from Native North American medicine and Siberian shamanism to the Ancient Egyptians.
 With the notable exploits of German physician Franz Anton Mesmer, from whom the term mesmerize’ originates, hypnosis had a rocky start, to say the least, in the Western world in the late 18th and 19th centuries.
 Mesmer founded a pseudoscience movement that held that disease occurred when the flow of the invisible fluid through the body became obstructed due to “animal magnetism.”
 Mesmer used hypnosis techniques on his patients, but after some apparent breakthroughs in treating certain nervous diseases, he was accused of fraud, and mesmerism faded away.

 Later, there was a boom in stage hypnosis, with performers touring Europe and the United States claiming they could make participants impersonate a chicken, become stiff as a board, or see the Virgin Mary appear.
-At the turn of the twentieth century, hypnosis was also at the centre of several scandals that didn’t help matters.
+At the turn of the twentieth century, hypnosis was central to several scandals that didn’t help matters.
 As a result, hypnosis earned a bad reputation, prompting legitimate physicians to distance themselves from it.
 However, in recent decades, hypnosis has reinvented itself, and there is now a growing body of scientific literature supporting its clinical efficacy for some conditions.
 Due to its relaxing properties, treatment for anxiety and panic attacks is often at the forefront of this therapy.
-Of course, I’m talking about clinical hypnosis practiced by naturologists and other health professionals, not by unqualified laypeople.
+Of course, qualified medical professionals such as naturopaths, naturologists, and other healthcare providers should perform clinical hypnosis rather than unqualified laypeople.

 Despite unfortunate misconceptions, hypnosis is far from a fringe movement, with many reputable universities continuing to research its effectiveness in treating pain, irritable bowel syndrome, PTSD, insomnia, addiction, and more.